Spaghetti Squash Boats with Ragu

 2-3 tablespoons feta cheese

 1) Cut spaghetti squash in half, lengthwise.
 Scoop out the middle seeds and pulp.
-Place face down on a cookie sheet, covered with water.
-Bake for 40 minutes.
+Rub the inside flesh with canola oil and place face down on a cookie sheet.
+Bake for ~40 minutes at 375F.

 2) In the meantime, cook 1 pound extra lean ground beef until well done.